-Coursework for the Moderate/Severe Disabilities Specialist Credential program covers many topics, including foundations of teaching, effective assessment strategies, IEP development, and behavioral supports for students with exceptional needs.
+Coursework for the Extensive Support Needs Education Specialist Credential program covers many topics, including foundations of teaching, effective assessment strategies, IEP development, and behavioral supports for students with exceptional needs.

 Azusa Pacific’s teacher preparation programs span the continuum of K–12 education, equipping candidates with a breadth of essential knowledge while uniquely preparing them for their specific credential area and focus.
 All theory and learning is immediately filtered through the practical lens of field experience and student teaching with K–12 students in California public school settings.